Supplementary Protection Certificates (SPCs) & Patent Term Extensions (PTEs)

-Most commonly there is a 6-month deadline, triggered by the Marketing Authorisation, to file an application for an SPC or PTE application.
-The PTE filing deadline is shorter in some countries – at 3 months or even as little as 60 days.
-If the patent to be extended is not granted until after the Marketing Authorisation is issued, then the filing deadline for the SPC or PTE application is generally calculated from the patent grant date.
+Most commonly there is a 6-month deadline, triggered by the Marketing Authorisation, to file an SPC application.
+PTE filing deadlines can be shorter in some countries – at 3 months or even as little as 60 days.
+If the patent to be extended is not granted until after the Marketing Authorisation is issued, then a filing deadline for an SPC or PTE application is (in many cases) calculated from the patent's grant date.

-An SPC may be granted in respect of a patented active ingredient, or mixture of active ingredients, of a medicinal or plant protection product.
+An SPC may be granted in respect of a patented active ingredient, or combination of active ingredients, of a medicinal or plant protection product.
 Such medicinal products may be for humans or animals.

 PTEs are more generally available for human medicinal products, as officially approved in the relevant country.

 For combination treatments in particular, there may be a number of patents to consider from an SPC or PTE perspective.
-As part of the strategy analysis towards selecting a patent for extension, it may be appropriate to consider the extensive case law that has been generated in the relation to combination therapies.
+As part of the strategy analysis towards selecting a patent for extension, it is often appropriate to consider the ever-evolving case law and law change proposals, to determine the best way forward.

 An SPC may be based on any patent which protects:

-a) the active ingredient(s) of the authorised medicinal or plant protection product (including substance patents, salt patents, polymorph patents);
+a) the active ingredient(s) of the approved product (including substance patents, salt patents, polymorph patents);

 b) a method of producing the active ingredient(s) i.e. process patents;